AntiKnot/SICP-in-OCaml/README.md

  (modes byte exe)
 ```

-2. If your IDE does not provide suggestions, execute `dune build` after defining libs in the `dune` file
+2. If your IDE does not autocomplete, execute `dune build` after defining libs in the `dune` file
 ```
 (executable
  (name NewtonMethod)